UK business Marketing URLS directory

 Procedure:

-• Fill the kettle with water and include half a cup of lemon juice in it.
+• Fill the kettle with water, leaving enough space to accommodate half a cup of lemon juice.

 4. Using a Mixture of Acids For Cleaning Kettle